JoeZhao527/Segment-Turtle/README.md

 `model_best.pth`: The best checkpoint selected based on the validation performance.
 We used that to perform prediction and testing on test set

-`coco_instances_results.json` (mask2former, mask-rcnn): contains the prediction results for the test set, based on the best model checkpoint during training.
+`coco_instances_results.json` (mask-rcnn): contains the prediction results for the test set, based on the best model checkpoint during training.
 See `instance_analysis.ipynb` for an demo of processing the file, evaluation and analysis.
 The json is structured as following:

 ```python
 {